 When Independence Becomes Isolation

-If you find yourself frequently cutting people off, it might be time to ask: Is the problem always them, or is something in me preventing a deeper connection?
+If you find you have cut off more than one person in your life, it might be time to ask: Is the problem always them, or is something in me preventing a deeper connection?

 Here’s what a chronic pattern of cutting people off can signal: